ObscuriaLithium/obscurialithium.github.io/_tabs/obscure-tooltips.md

   path: /assets/images/obscure-tooltips-logo.jpg
 ---

-# Welcome to the Obscure Tooltips Wiki!
+**Obscure Tooltips** is a client-side mod that enhances item tooltips with animated visual and particle effects, making rarer items more vibrant and eye-catching.
 The information provided here is intended to help understand the core concepts of the mod and customize it to your needs.

 > This wiki is relevant only for **version 3.0.0 and above**.<br>Older versions are incomplete and may be unstable.
 {: .prompt-info }